adickinson72/guard/docs/kubernetes-deployment.md

 ### Scheduled Execution (CronJob)

-The CronJob manifest (`k8s/cronjob.yaml`) is confguardred to run weekly on Sunday at 2 AM UTC.
+The CronJob manifest (`k8s/cronjob.yaml`) is configured to run weekly on Sunday at 2 AM UTC.

 To customize the schedule, edit the `spec.schedule` field using cron syntax: